 - Having the Coordinator Carry your Dress too far Many times we are shooting you, the bride, from the holding room as you are walking hand in hand with your father.
 When the coordinator is right behind you holding the dress, it can totally destroy the shot.
 We want to get the whole journey of your father escorting his daughter, not just the walking down the actual aisle.
-The emotion of your father being choked up before he gives you away is what we want to get which typically starts before the walk down the aisle.
+Really if the dress isn’t laid it perfectly, it really doesn’t matter, it will not be noticeable.
+What is more important is the emotion of your father being choked up as you are walking with him.
 These are the shots you will treasure.
 It’s so much better when it’s just the 2 of you in the moment and not a 3rd party walking and talking with you as you are walking towards the aisle.
 Solution: When you get to the start of the aisle have the Coordinator or Family Member wait there for you to stop for a quick second, fluff your dress, then quickly move out of the way so the photographer can continue shooting this precious event.

 - Over-Controlling your Professionals on Your Wedding Day Choose highly skilled wedding vendors, and make sure you communicate your wants, but resist the temptation to control every little detail.
 If you have chosen good vendors, they have probably done many weddings, and may have knowledge about certain things that you don’t.
 You want to express your desired results but it usually works best if you allow the professionals to use their methods.